- Episode Number - The season and episode number, based on the sequencing of my official DVD sets

 Season 1 began airing in September of 1983, at which point the first two waves of Mattel toys had already been produced, including 14 humanoid characters, 4 creatures, and 4 vehicles.
 They were all fair game for including in the series.
 There are also cases of the show including a toy character while the toy was still in development and not yet released in stores (Jitsu in MU009 and Clawful in MU053).

 Even so, the creativity and general demands of the daily show meant that some characters were created for which no toys existed.
 Orko and Prince Adam, for instance, were around from the very first episode, but did not have figures produced until Wave 3 in 1984.
-In the case of some monster-of-the-week characters, such as Batros, Strongarm, Lizard Man, and Fang Man, even though they seem ripe for mass production from plastic molds, corresponding toys were never produced (or not until much later, to satisfy the desires of middle-aged fanboys).
+In the case of some monster-of-the-week characters, such as Batros, Strongarm, Lizard Man, and Fang Man, even though they seem ripe for mass production from plastic molds, corresponding toys were never produced (or not until much later, to satisfy the desires of middle-aged collectors).

 Basically - and I don't know how true this is of similar IPs, but - I think what the episodes show is a surprising lack of communication between the toy company and the animation studio.
 A lot of the Filmation characters could have been adapted into very marketable toys, and a lot of the Mattel toys could have been more accurately presented on screen (see for instance the very inaccurate animated Attak Trak which I detail in my rundown of MU001, or the disconnect between cartoon Clawful and action figure Clawful, or the fact that the show never took advantage of the toys' bifurcated power sword concept).
 Even the toys that were made to capitalize off of the animated creations don't match up - see for instance the Snake Mountain playset.
 Admittedly it would be a challenge to match the scale of the cartoon fortress, but why is there a giant purple plastic face that looks nothing like a snake?